anandr781/Terraform-cloudstack/About Terraform.md

 COMPONENTS
   * Variables - Seperates Code from actual values ,  helps as a placeholder , environment wise differing values (Dev/QA/Prod)
   * Provider - Target Technology or Platform Stack ("aws")
-  * Resource - Target Resource within that Provider that needs to be provisioned ("aws_instance")
+  * Resource - Target Resource within that Provider that needs to be provisioned ("aws_instance") .
+      * connection
+      * provisioner (For example - "remote-exec
   * Outputs - Outputs emitted by Terraform as a result of a provisioning action.